-15% of total parental gross income between \$99,020 and \$163,813; and 25% of total parental gross income in excess of \$163,813
+15% of total parental gross income between \$105,110 and \$173,889 plus

+25% of total parental gross income in excess of \$173,889

 Age Inclusion Index

 The inclusion index below will be used in tandem with the deemed parental contribution formula described above.
 The addition of an inclusion index is premised on the idea that the older the student is, the more likely the student is to be financially independent.